VaPezizi/TeollinenInternetProjekti/Readme.md

 - For the ESP: PlatformIO
 - For the WPF app: .NET SDK / Visual Studio

+**ESP-part**

+1. Change the ip address defined at the top of src/main

+2. Change the Wifi settings to match your wifi

+3. Connect the peripherals

+4. Build and upload

 **Backend — run locally**

 1. Open a shell and change to the backend folder: